Achievable logoAchievable logo

 • Limits at infinity for exponential and logarithmic functions

-• Applying the Squeeze theorem to find limits of tricky or oscillating functions
+• Applying the Squeeze theorem to find limits of oscillating functions

 • Special trigonometric limits involving sine and cosine